 The curriculum is built from a base of core courses in wrongful termination law, employment discrimination law and the law of union/management relations.
 From there, students can take advantage of advanced offerings, including employee benefits law, sports law, public sector labor law, wage and hour law and clinical practice.
 In addition, we offer a certificate program, which offers in-depth study in employment and labor law, and a marketable credential that demonstrates commitment to this area of practice.

 Connecting with community

-If you have any questions about our program, please feel free to contact any of the faculty.
+If you have any questions about our program, please feel free to contact us.

 News Archive »